 Charles Hanson was on form throughout the evening, not only valuing ‘object d’arts’ but commenting on the story that each one had.
 Here’s a sample of the fun we had –

-More news on the charities and money raised in the recent posts – soon!
+More news on the charities and money raised can be found in the recent posts.

 End Polio Now

 Earlier this year the club ordered 15,000 crocus corms to help support the End Polio Now campaign.
 These were offered to primary schools in the city and about 20 schools responded.
-We are now distributing free packs of 500 corms to these schools.
+We have now distributed over 10,000 crocus corms in packs of 500 corms to these schools.

 Here are a few recipients –